 We like to look at others around us and compare ourselves.
 Some successful builders are doing A, B, C, D, E for Building in Public, so if we start, we also need to do A, B, C, D, E.

 When you first look at a new concept (in this case, Building in Public), you should understand what it is about, how it best fits into your journey, and how it can make you a better person.
-It is a discovery process, so you can surround yourself with other public builders to search for it together.
+It is a discovery process.

 When you find out the true motivation that you want to Build in Public and defines how frequently and what you're comfortable sharing, you're off to a good start.